 In flood-prone areas like Mumbai, the tracks are built to withstand a certain amount of flooding.
 In such cases, the rule is generally that trains can proceed (with caution) on flooded track even if the water is a few inches above the rails, as long as the rails can be seen.
 E.g., on WR, for water less than 3" above rail level diesel locos are operated at 5km/h, and electric locos at 15km/h.
 Electric locos can be operated at 8km/h up till 4" of water, while diesel locos (WDM-2) must not be operated if the water level rises above 3".

 For each class of locomotive, there is a certain height of water beyond which it absolutely cannot proceed on flooded track as its equipment may be damaged otherwise.
 For instance, diesel locomotives of the WDM-2 class are not to be used if the water level above the rails is more than 3".

 Q. How are trains run in the fog?

 Due to restricted visibility in thick fog which pervades northern India in particular during the winter months, trains are known to get delayed and schedules get thrown haywire.
-Obviously, these delays have their genesis in the fact that the drivers can't see the signals at sufficient distance and have to reduce speeds when approaching signals, so as to be able to take action considering the aspect of the signal as and when it becomes visible.
+Obviously, these delays have their genesis in the fact that the pilots can't see the signals at sufficient distance and have to reduce speeds when approaching signals, so as to be able to take action considering the aspect of the signal as and when it becomes visible.

-Northern Railway : Train Operation during fog
+Northern Railway: Train operation during fog

-Absolute Block System: The maximum speed of a train is restricted to 60km/h in absolute block system territory in dense fog, and depending on the severity of fog, the driver is expected to control the speed of the train and restrict it further if necessary.
+Absolute Block System: The maximum speed of a train is restricted to 60km/h in absolute block system territory in dense fog, and depending on the severity of fog, the pilot is expected to control the speed of the train and restrict it further if necessary.
 Further, special rules are in effect as follows:

 - No train awaiting line clear should be advanced beyond the starter signal.